dbc*_*dbc 16 c# json system.text.json

 var list = JsonSerializer.Deserialize<List<Item>>(json, options);

-Or add a specific converter either to options or to your data model directly using JsonConverterAttribute
+Or add a specific converter either to options or to your data model directly using JsonConverterAttribute:

 class Item